zdn-Nhat-Linh/day3Calculator/README.md

 ## How to run

-### you can run with main.js or mainWithTS, if you want to run wit ts you need to compile it with tsc mainWithTS.ts, and add this line in the html file
+### You can run with main.js or mainWithTS, if you want to run wit ts you need to compile it with tsc mainWithTS.ts, and add this line in the html file